-We have incurred significant losses since inception and may not be able to achieve profitability.
+We have incurred significant losses since inception and may not be able to achieve significant revenues or profitability.

 Since our inception, we have engaged primarily in business development activities.
-We have financed our operations primarily through financing from private capital raising and support from our parent company, and have incurred losses since inception, including a net loss of \$5,020,383 for the fiscal year ended June 30, 2018 and a net loss of \$2,569,399 for the six months ended December 31, 2018.
+We have financed our operations primarily through financing from private capital raising and support from our controlling stockholder, and have incurred losses since inception, including a net loss of \$5,020,383 for the fiscal year ended June 30, 2018 and a net loss of \$4,209,316 for the nine months ended March 31, 2019.
 We do not know whether or when we will become profitable.
 Our ability to generate revenue and achieve profitability depends upon our ability, alone or with others, to complete the development process of our products, including regulatory approvals, and thereafter achieve substantial acceptance in the marketplace for our products.
 We may be unable to achieve any or all of these goals.